 - Obtained unilateral and bilateral APAs involving the IRS and other tax authorities.

-- Resolved novel transfer pricing issues such as using foreign company segment data as the tested party for an APA, intangible property migration, foreign currency fluctuations, financing transactions, guarantees, plant start-up and shut-down situations, US domestic transfer pricing and customs implications.
+- Resolved novel transfer pricing issues such as using foreign company segment data as the tested party for an APA, marketing intangibles, intangible property migration, foreign currency fluctuations, financing transactions, guarantees, plant start-up and shut-down situations, US domestic transfer pricing and customs implications.

 - Secured competent authority agreements to eliminate double taxation involving the US, Canada, Japan, Mexico, the United Kingdom, etc.